Updated: July 19, 2019

 Reimbursement for telemedicine is an ever-evolving matter that has been largely dependent on state and federal regulations.
 The combination of technological advancements, consumer convenience expectations, and provider shortages have forced federal and state regulators into proactive modes; however, laws vary in each state, resulting in significant differences in telemedicine reimbursement regulations.

-Understanding the variations in telemedicine law first requires knowledge of the various terms utilized by legislators, along with various forms of telemedicine.
+Understanding the variations in telemedicine law requires knowledge of the various terms utilized by legislators, along with various forms of telemedicine.
 There are three main types of telemedicine reimbursement: Live Video, Store-and-Forward, and Remote Patient Monitoring.
 Live synchronous video is the most broadly accepted form of telemedicine or telehealth, but reimbursement laws continue to advance, expanding reimbursement opportunities for other variants of telehealth.

 A form of virtual care delivery in which patient data is collected outside of traditional care settings and transmitted to a provider at a remote location.
 It can be used most simply to monitor blood sugar levels or blood pressure.